tkjonesy/Underdog-Bet-Exporter/README.md

 ### 3. Run the extension, choose the date range you want to pull.

-### 4. When it's finished, right-click on the page and save the page as "Webpage, Single File" (.mhtml).
+### 4. When it's finished, right-click on the page and save the page as "Webpage, Single File". (.mhtml)

 ### 5. Open and run the jupyter notebook to extract the data into an excel file.
+(Be sure to import the packages used in the jupyter notebook)